NBA Rumors: Sixers Could Trade Zhaire Smith And Mike Scott For Trevor Ariza, Per ‘Bleacher Report’

 Despite failing to bring Jimmy Butler back, the Philadelphia 76ers still managed to remain competitive by acquiring Josh Richardson in a sign-and-trade deal with the Miami Heat and signing Al Horford in the 2019 NBA free agency.
 Adding Richardson and Horford to the core of Ben Simmons, Joel Embiid, and Tobias Harris is expected to give the Sixers a better chance of fully dominating the Kawhi Leonard-less Eastern Conference in the 2019-20 NBA season.

-However, if they are serious about winning the NBA championship title, the Sixers should still continue to find ways in addressing some of the issues on their roster.
+However, if they are serious about winning the NBA championship title, the Sixers should continue to find ways in addressing some of the issues on their roster.
 With the departure of Jimmy Butler and J.J.
 Redick in the 2019 NBA offseason, the Sixers have lost shooting, defensive malleability, and veteran leadership.
 According to Zach Buckley of Bleacher Report, the Sixers could restore all those three by engaging in a trade deal with the Sacramento Kings before the 2020 February NBA trade deadline.

 In his recent article, Buckley suggested one trade every title contender in the league should make to strengthen their chance of contending for the NBA championship title.
 For the Sixers, Buckley proposed that they could trade Zhaire Smith and Mike Scott to the Kings in exchange for Trevor Ariza.
 The Sixers and the Kings will be needing to wait until mid-December to make the deal since Ariza just signed a new contract.
 However, if the deal becomes a reality, it will help both teams in filling up the needs to improve on their roster.